 We make every effort to tailor treatment to each individual based on their personality, the challenges they are facing, and their preferences.
-Each member of our team is extensively trained in numerous empirically-based psychological treatment styles
+Each member of our team is extensively trained in numerous evidence-based psychological treatment styles.

 She also currently works at the Centre for Addiction and Mental Health at the Psychological Trauma Program and Work Stress and Health Program.

 Areas of Focus: Her primary areas of clinical interest include anxiety and depression, borderline personality disorder, Post-Traumatic Stress Disorder, complex trauma and work-related stress.
 She is particularly interested in helping people cope with impulsivity and difficulties managing their emotions.
 SHe enjoys supervising graduate students interested in becoming more experienced with evidence-based interventions with more complex clients.
 She provides both individual therapy to adults and couples therapy.
 She is experienced working with LGBTQ+ individuals and couples.